slowproj/slowdash/docs/ControlsScript.md

 The parameters are optional, and if given, these will be passed to the `_initialize(params)` function of the script (described later).

-Setting `system/our_security_is_peferct` to `true` will enable editing of the Python scripts on the SlowDash web page.
-While this is convenient, be aware what it means.
+Setting `system/our_security_is_perfect` to `true` will enable editing of the Python scripts on the SlowDash web page.
+While this is convenient, please keep in mind what it means.
 Python scripts can do anything, such as `system("rm *")`.
-Enable this feature only when the access is strictly controlled.
-Some careful systems run processes only in Docker containers, where the container system runs on a virtual machine (in case the container is cracked) inside a firewall which accepts only VPN or SSH accesses from listed addresses.
-On top of that, in order to prevent unintended destruction by novice operators, it might be safer to run two instances of SlowDash, one with full features and one with limited operations (without or only with selected tasks); the `slowdash` command have an option to specify which configuration file to use.
+You can only use this feature when access is strictly controlled.
+Some secure systems run processes only in Docker containers, where the container system runs on a virtual machine (in case the container is compromised) inside a firewall that accepts only VPN or SSH connections from listed addresses.
+Additionally, to prevent unintended destruction by novice operators, it may be safer to run two instances of SlowDash: one with full features and one with limited operations (without or only with selected tasks).
+The `slowdash` command has an option to specify which configuration file to use.

 ## Callback Functions (Command Task)
-Functions in SlowTask scripts can be called from SlowDash GUI.
-If a script (of name `test`) has a function like this
+Functions in SlowTask scripts can be called from the SlowDash GUI.
+If a script (named `test`) has a function like this
 ```python
 def destroy_apparatus():
   #... do your work here
 ```
-This can be called from SlowDash GUI in several ways.
+This can be called from the SlowDash GUI in several ways.

 #### HTML Form Panel

-From a HTML form panel in SlowPlot, clicking a `<button>` with a name of the task module and the function will call the function:
+From an HTML form panel in SlowPlot, clicking a `<button>` with a name of the task module and the function will call the function:
 ```html
 <form>
   <input type="submit" name="test.destroy_apparatus()" value="Finish">
 </form>
 ```
-Here the parenthesis at the and of the button name indicate that this button is bound to a SlowTask function.
+Here, the parentheses at the end of the button name indicate that this button is bound to a SlowTask function.

-The prefix (`test.` in this example) is the module name, which is taken from the module file name with stripping the begging 'slowtask-'.
+The prefix (`test.` in this example) is the module name, which is taken from the module file name by stripping the beginning 'slowtask-'.
 If the module name includes `-`, those will be replaced with `_`.
 The prefix can be explicitly specified in the `SlowdashProject.yaml` configuration file as:
 ```yaml
   task:
     name: another_test